Beryl Vaughan / ForensicExpertPro

 I only accept clients who take these values as seriously as I do.

-Growth in billable forensic hours and cases, maintained year after year, even if an existing client base fluctuates.
+Growth in Expert’s billable forensic hours and cases, maintained year after year, steady when the expert’s existing attorney-client base fluctuates.

 The first year Ms. Vaughan set a marketing plan, my forensic income quadrupled.
 My income in the first half of this year is already equal to all of the prior year despite the COVID lockdown.
 I expect my practice will continue to thrive as a result of Ms. Vaughan’s expertise.
 I recommend her highly.

-1st and 2nd page results for their website are reported by our clients.
+1st and 2nd page results for their name are reported by our clients.
+This can include a website.
 Further, we know that being on page 4 is just fine if you’re the very first bona fide expert in your field to be listed.
-Our Search Engine Optimization (SEO) strategies for forensic experts impact Google, Bing and Yahoo ranking.
+Our Search Engine Optimization (SEO) strategies for forensic experts impact Google and other Search Engine rankings.
 (Check out the Glossary)

 Getting to Know You

 I develop “experience profiles,” to introduce my clients on marketing platforms that are known hunting grounds where attorneys find experts.

 Your existing clients can be your best resource.